aattuluri/emailservice/README.md

 **Web container:** Tomcat (7.x.x)
 **Web framework:** Spring web framework
 **Build tool:** Maven
-**Libraries:**  Google gson, SendGrid, Mandrill, Apache http, Junit, Easymoc, Jquery
+**Libraries:**  Google gson, SendGrid, Mandrill, Apache http, Junit, Easymock, Jquery

 #REST API Documentation
 For better tracking purposes only one email message can be sent per request.
 The REST API is a simple HTTP POST request with a json payload (please see the Request section below) and the response is a standard HTTP status code with optional json payload (please see the Response section below).